 Mountain Wellness Centre, Switzerland

-The spa features indoor and outdoor relaxation pools, swimming and sport pools, medical wellness programmes as well as two private spa suites for that extra special personal recovery. –Tschuggen Bergoase
+The spa features indoor and outdoor relaxation pools, swimming and sports pools, medical wellness programmes as well as two private spa suites for that extra special personal recovery. –Tschuggen Bergoase